 For my upgrade I selected the SKR V1.3.
 The board sells for around $20 and comes with 100 MHz processor, possibility to connect up to 5 drivers (2 extruders), it is BLtouch ready and is supported by the new 32bit version of Marlin.

 For the stepper drivers I’ll be using the TMC2208 V3 silent stepsticks, however you may look first at the all new TMC2209, which provide additional features and higher current.

 Control board replacement – the wiring

 Wiring the SKR V1.3 is fairly easy using the standard wires and connectors inside the CR-10 control box.
-I you want to have a forced ventilation for the stepper drivers (recomended), you can connect a fan on the 12 V pins – check the end of the video.
+I you want to have a forced ventilation for the stepper drivers (recomended), you can connect a fan on the 12 V pins – check the video.
 The CR10 board has one more connector for the heatbreak heatsink fan – for the SKR V1.3 use the main 12 V connector for this purpose.

 Prepare your board and drivers to run in UART mode

 One of the main adventages of the latest TMC 2208/2209 stepper drivers is that they support both the standard STP/DIR control and serial link (UART) control.
 UART has many advantages, for example the driver current can be set directly in the firmware – no need to play with the VREF potentiometer.
 However, both the board and the drivers have to be prepared to run in UART.

 Connect SKR V1.3 to your PC